 The global health crisis brought with it significant associated social and financial crises, and this has had an impact on the region's colleges.
 Some existing challenges have increased, while new challenges have arisen.
-The coherence of the eco-system of colleges operating alongside school partnerships, universities, training providers and employers has been impacted.
-In addition, there is a clear development of deferrals and displacement which carries a risk over a longer period.
+The coherence of the eco-system of colleges operating alongside school partnerships, universities, training providers and employers has been impacted, and in particular there has been an impact on specific offerings such as Foundation Apprenticeships, while continuing our overarching ambition to strengthen and support these programmes.

-The challenges have highlighted key elements around digital provision and IT, student accessibility and support across all communities.
-That said, there is clear evidence of the college rising to the challenge by seeking to provide continuous access to education and student support, development of new courses to meet emerging needs, and innovation of practice which is likely to inform and improve future practice.
 Regional governance has continued to operate through the pandemic, with the full regional committee and board structure continuing to operate effectively in a robust and efficient manner, while seeking to create opportunities to bring the student voice to the centre of decision making.

 In addition to the continuing challenges of COVID-19, we recognise that Glasgow continues to operate within a unique context with three colleges and a Regional Strategic Body, and that much of our future activity is the subject of Scottish Funding Council's national Review of Coherent Provision and Sustainability in Further and Higher Education.
-In addition, the national review delivered the Review of Regional Strategic Bodies - Glasgow Colleges' Regional Board and a significant amount of 2020-21 activity for the region has been on the planning and delivery of a process designed to deliver the recommendations of this review.
+In addition, the national review delivered the Review of Regional Strategic Bodies - Glasgow Colleges' Regional Board and a significant amount of 2021-22 activity for the region has, by necessity, remained on the planning and delivery of a process designed to progress the recommendations of this review.

 Taken in the round, the activity of the Glasgow colleges has sought to meet all of these challenges head on, but it is clear that this has been a particularly challenging set of circumstances.
-In the first instance, this has meant seeking to maintain the volume of planned activity across the colleges, via a mixture of predominantly online learning mixed with in-college and placement learning and assessment wherever possible.
-Teams across the Glasgow colleges have carefully monitored activity and alleviated the significant issue of deferred students with incomplete qualifications from both the 2019-2020 and 2020-2021 cohorts.
+In the first instance, this has meant seeking to maintain the volume of planned activity across the colleges.
+Teams across the Glasgow colleges have carefully monitored activity and alleviated the significant issue of deferred students with incomplete qualifications from the 2020-2021 cohorts.

 This was a core priority for the colleges working closely in a coordinated fashion across learning and teaching departments, student support, HR and finance colleagues.

-In general terms with have continued to deliver the planned curriculum across the region and maintained a minimal-risk model, and this approach will continue.
-However, there is significant activity across the three colleges which are a direct response to the COVID-19 pandemic and the emerging impact on our learners, communities and industries.
+In general terms we have continued to deliver the planned curriculum across the region and maintained a minimal-risk model, and this approach will continue.